Genivia/ugrep/README.md

                   the match.
 See also options -A, -B and -y.

            -c, --count
                   Only a count of selected lines is written to standard output.
-If -o or -u is specified, counts the number of patterns matched.
-If -v is specified, counts the number of non-matching lines.
-If -m1, (with a comma or --min-count=1) is specified, counts only matching files without outputting zero matches.
+                  When -o or -u is specified, counts the number of patterns matched.
+                  When -v is specified, counts the number of non-matching lines.
+                  When -m1, (with a comma or --min-count=1) is specified, counts only matching files without outputting zero matches.

            --color[=WHEN], --colour[=WHEN]
                   Mark up the matching text with the colors specified with option